-Greece, officially called the “Hellenic Republic” (Elliniki Dimokratia, hereinafter Greece), is situated in the Balkan Peninsula and shares borders (from west to east) with Albania, the former Yugoslav Republic of Macedonia, Bulgaria and Turkey.
-It encompasses 131,957 sq. km.
-(50,949 sq. mi.) and, as of 2011, has a population of 9,903,268 according to the official Greek Statistics Bureau (Elliniki Statistiki Archi).
-Its largest population center, the city of Athens, is also Greece’s capital, which is situated in the prefecture of Attica.
-The next largest cities with respect to population are Thessaloniki, Piraeus and Patra.
+Greece, officially called the “Hellenic Republic” (Elliniki Dimokratia, hereinafter Greece), is situated in the Balkan Peninsula and shares borders (from west to east) with Albania, the former Yugoslav Republic of Macedonia, Bulgaria, and Turkey.
+It encompasses 131,957 square kilometers (50,949 square miles) and, as of 2011, has a population of 9,903,268 according to the official Greek Statistics Bureau (Elliniki Statistiki Archi).
+Its largest population center, the city of Athens, is also Greece’s capital, located in the prefecture of Attica.
+The next largest cities with respect to population are Thessaloniki, Piraeus, and Patra.
 The next census will take place in 2021.
 The official language is Greek.

-Due to the constant changes of Greece’s borders over the past two millennia, the history of Greek Law can be located in multiple sources, from Egyptian papyrus to decrees of the Byzantine emperors in Constantinople or even customary legal rules that the Greek Diaspora followed during the 17th and 18th century.
+Due to the constant changes of Greece’s borders over the past two millennia, the history of Greek Law can be found in multiple sources, from Egyptian papyrus to decrees of the Byzantine emperors in Constantinople or even customary legal rules that the Greek Diaspora followed during the 17th and 18th centuries.

 The Greek legal culture has its roots, albeit very remotely, in ancient Greece, dating back to almost 1000 B.C. and extending to the 1st century B.C. when Rome conquered Greece.
 The term “Ancient Greek Law” refers to a collection of laws of Greek city-states, which shared many common characteristics.
 Cities with the same political organization had more things in common than cities with completely different regimes.
 Thus, the expression “ancient Greek law” stands for a “family” of legal cultures, each representing a different legal order.